aiyojun/lea/README.md

 ## build

-Now, you can just build parsing program of 'lea' language!
+**08.06.2021 update** Now, you can just build parsing program of 'lea' language!
 And this will go on for a long time.

 If the compiler/interpreter program is finished, I will update the abstract of the README.